 |Substance Abuse Supportive Housing Expansion

-This project will fund eight new substance abuse supportive houses in the Counties through the purchase and/or renovation of selected homes.
-At least one of the homes will serve women and children.
-CABHC is facilitating a selection committee that will set the standards these programs must meet to be eligible for start-up funds.
+These projects will fund new substance abuse recovery houses through the purchase and/or renovation of selected homes.
+One of the homes will serve women and children, and two of the homes will be developed in Lancaster County.

 |Cumberland/Perry D&A Recovery Specialist Services